What’s a spouse to do when her marriage is flying on one wing?

-However not all spouses have embraced their God-assigned responsibilities.
+However, not all spouses have embraced their God-assigned responsibilities.
 So many marriages are flying on one wing.

-1. You cannot change your spouse.
+1. Understand you cannot change your spouse.

 I used to think that if I tried hard enough, I could change my husband.

-One day God clued me in on something; He loved me so much that sent His Son to die on my behalf.
+One day God clued me in on something; how He loved me so much that sent His Son to die on my behalf.